fsouza/fnlfmt/README.md

 * Numbers are always emitted as decimal; hex notation is not preserved.
 * Macros that aren't built-in are always indented like functions.
 * Page breaks will not be preserved.
+* Macros that take a body argument but aren't built-in will only be indented correctly if their name starts with `with-` or `def`.
+Functions which use this naming convention will be indented as if they were macros.

 ## Other functionality